saraiyash/saraiyash/README.md

 - 🌱 I’m currently learning Python, R, SAS, SQL, Tableau, and more data analytics tools.
 - :soccer: My dream job(s) are: Director of Football at Man Utd (long term), Data Scientist at Man Utd (short term).
 - 💞️ I’m looking to collaborate on football analytics (aka soccer in the US of A)
 - 📫 How to reach me?
-You can email me at saraiyash@tamu.edu or search for @saraiyash on any of the social media platforms.
+You can email me at saraiyash@tamu.edu.

 <!---